 Under the mentorship of an experienced professional (site supervisor) and a Flagler professor (intern coordinator), internships will provide students with work experience and structured opportunities to reflect on their activities and connect practical experience with the skills and knowledge of the field of public history.
 Internships encourage public history training, skill development, collaboration, and teamwork.
 Interns work a total of 120 hours at a single pre-arranged site, keep a weekly journal, submit a substantial final project, and present their work to students and community partners.
-It will be graded on the letter-grade scale and is no longer Pass/Fail.
+It will be graded on the letter-grade scale.